 - Our team of volunteers (whether skilled or unskilled - but always willing!)

-- Our financial donors.
+- Our individual financial donors.
 Some smaller amounts and some reaching four figures but each donation much appreciated.

 - The professionals who have given of their expertise free of charge.